single-spa/single-spa.js.org/docs/microfrontends-concept.md

 2. [single-spa parcels](/docs/parcels-overview)]: Microfrontends that render components without controlling routes.
 3. [utility modules](/docs/recommended-setup#utility-modules-styleguide-api-etc): Microfrontends that export shared javascript logic, without rendering components.

+A web app may include one or more types of microfrontends.
+[Choosing between microfrontend types](/docs/recommended-setup#applications-versus-parcels-versus-utility-modules).

+## Communication between Microfrontends

+`import { thing } from 'other-microfrontend` is the preferred way to communicate between microfrontends.
+[Here is some documentation](/docs/recommended-setup#inter-app-communication) that goes over this in more detail.

 ## Relationship to single-spa

 single-spa is a small, 5kb (gzipped) npm package that orchestrates the mounting and unmounting of your microfrontends.
 It knows when to mount the applications based on [activity functions](/docs/api/#registerapplication), and can do so in a framework agnostic way with the help of small [adapter libraries](/docs/ecosystem).